-Ger O’Donnell concentrates his practice in structured finance with an emphasis on private placements, structured facilities, conduit transactions, cross-border deals and collateralized debt obligations, and provides general advice to large foreign and domestic financial institutions.
+Ger O’Donnell, a partner in Mayer Brown’s Chicago Office, is co-head of the Structured Finance practice.
+Ger concentrates his practice in structured finance with an emphasis on warehouse financing, whole loan purchases/sales/auctions and private placements, and provides general advice to fintech companies, hedge funds and large foreign and domestic financial institutions.

-Ger regularly represents issuers, underwriters, conduits, banks, hedge funds and other finance companies in structuring, negotiations and documenting securitizations of consumer, insurance premium finance and corporate receivables; mortgages, installment sales contracts, student loans and other loans; equipment, automobile and other leases; and software licenses, movie rights, property tax liens, troubled debt and other esoteric assets.
-He also assists clients with the development of commercial paper programs, CDOs/CLOs, capital call facilities, and BDC financing and with purchases, sales and auctions of receivables and loans and with other complex domestic and cross-border structured finance transactions.
+Ger regularly represents issuers, underwriters, conduits, banks, hedge funds, start-ups and other finance companies in the securitization (or sale) of consumer, insurance premium finance and corporate receivables; mortgages, installment sales contracts, small business, consumer and other loans; equipment, automobile and other leases; and software licenses, movie rights, property tax liens, troubled debt and other esoteric assets.
+Ger also assists clients with the development of commercial paper programs, CDOs/CLOs, capital call facilities, BDC financing, partner bank programs and other complex structured finance transactions.
+During the credit crisis, Ger worked extensively on a number of government bailout programs including the Master Liquidity Enhancement Conduit (MLEC), sponsored by the US Treasury, and Straight-A Funding (the student loan bailout conduit), sponsored by the US Department of Education, and worked on a variety of transactions under the Term Asset-Backed Loan Facility (TALF) program.
 In 2002, he was named one of the “40 Illinois Attorneys Under 40 to Watch.”
 He also helped structure, negotiate and document the 2013 IFLR Securitization of the Year.

 Ger joined Mayer Brown’s Chicago office in 1996.
 He had previously practiced at two other large corporate law firms in Chicago.